dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 A *constant pattern* is treated the same as any other constant expression, with the matched value type used as the context type schema that is assigned as shorthand context.
-Since a constant pattern cannot occur in a declaration pattern, there is no need to assign an initial type scheme to the pattern in the first phase of the three-step inference.
+Since a constant pattern cannot occur in a declaration pattern, there is no need to assign an initial type schema to the pattern in the first phase of the three-step inference.
-_If there were, the type scheme would be `_`._
+_If there were, the type schema would be `_`._

 Example: